basaandewiel/ESP32_doorbell/README.md

 This is a videodoorbell running on TTGO T-Camera a ESP32 based development board.
 Software is written with ESP IDF framework version 4.x.

+**Features**
+* When wifi credentials are not yet stored in NVS memory, ESP32 starts up in SoftAP mode (open network with SSID ESP); you can give in your SSID and passkey, and ESP32 continues in STA mode, and tries to connect to your network
+* video stream is avaliable at <ip_of_esp>/capture - can for instance be used in motion running on raspberry pi
+* when buttn is pressed, a photo is sent to Telegram
+* PIR detection is deactivated, because of false positives

 **Configuration**
 privat.h in included in main, but not present in this repo So this privat.h must be made by you, and shoud contain: